ticky/ahkfiles/readme.md

 * Clipboard monitor which rewrites afp protocol links as Windows-friendly SMB paths (Note: Is not aware of context.
 Simply translates host and path name)
 * Pauses iTunes playback (if running and playing) on session lock
 * iTunes metadata support (Incomplete at this stage)
-* Volume meter (showing the first 20% of the volume scale) compatible with Vista and newer
+* Volume meter (showing the first 20% of the volume scale) compatible with Windows Vista and Windows 7.
+Disabled on Windows 8 in favour of Windows' new built-in volume meter
 * Relatively convenient Scroll Lock toggle for most key overrides (but not all hotkeys) so it doesn't interrupt anything

 ## Requirements

+* Windows Vista, 7 or 8
 * A Unicode version of Autohotkey_L (Current versions of Autohotkey seem to all "just work" but YMMV)
 * The [Vista Audio Control library](http://www.autohotkey.com/board/topic/21984-vista-audio-control-functions/)
-* Windows Vista, 7 or 8

 ## Setup

 * Make sure Autohotkey is installed
 * Unzip or checkout this code to a directory of your choosing (somewhere in Documents is probably a good idea)
+* (Optional) Disable components (see "config.ini" section below)
 * (Optional) Put a `volume.wav` file in the same directory to play a short sound when changing volume (Extracting and converting `volume.aiff` from an OS X system works nicely - not provided for obvious legal reasons)
 * Create a shortcut in your Startup folder running AutoHotKey for each script you want to run
 * Run your shortcuts (they won't run automatically until you log back in)

+## `config.ini`

+The `config.ini` file, stored in the same directory as the script itself, allows enabling and disabling certain features.

+All current options accept either `true` or `false` values.

+### General

+* `clipboard` - Enable clipboard monitoring and replacement

+### Hotkeys

+* `macstyle` - Enable Mac-style keyboard shortcuts ("System, Session and Hardware" section below)
+* `itunes` - Enable iTunes integration for computer lock pause function
+* `everything` - Enable "Everything" search integration.
+* `mediakeys` - Enable media playback keys ("Media Playback" section below)
+* `volumekeys` - Enable system volume control keys ("System Volume" section below)

+### OSD

+* `enable` - Show volume OSD (Always overridden to "false" on Windows 8)

 ## Key Mappings

 * `Scroll Lock`: Enable/Disable hoykeys, natural scrolling and acceleration

 NOTE: Shortcuts marked with an asterisk are _not_ disabled by `Scroll Lock`.
+Hotkeys disabled within `config.ini` are not toggled by `Scroll Lock`.

 ### Media Playback